 Prior to entering the field of law, Mr. Haughey was a circuit design engineer at Hughes Aircraft Company.

-Mr. Haughey was listed in The Best Lawyers in America® for Patent Law in 2020 and the four years immediately preceding.
+Mr. Haughey was listed in The Best Lawyers in America® for Patent Law in 2022 and the six years immediately preceding.
 He was recommended in 2019 and in 2015 and the three years prior by Legal 500 US in the area of Patent Prosecution.
-Mr. Haughey was recognized as an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
+Mr. Haughey was recognized as an "IP Star" in 2022 and the nine years immediately preceding by Managing Intellectual Property magazine.
 He was recognized by Legal Media Group in its 2013 Guide to the World's Leading Patent Practitioners.